 With the constant innovation of digital recording systems, putting together a full-fledged home recording setup has never been easier—or cheaper.
 Let’s see what options are available to the guitarist who wants to start exploring the wonderful (or terrifying) world of audio recording.

 An easy way to get one’s feet wet without investing too much money into equipment or software is to go the handheld recorder way.
 There are countless models available, starting at just around $100 and climbing upwards with the addition of more features and higher quality components.
 Things to look for: a decent pair of built-in stereo microphones (either cardioid in XY configuration, or omni), the lowest possible self-noise, and the possibility to record uncompressed audio at higher bitrates for ease of editing.
 While some of the fancier models allow you to use better external microphones, and could be considered a sort of modular, expandable solution, I am a bit skeptical of the quality of the built-in preamplifier and converters—if you want to use external microphones, I think it’s better to invest on decent pres and interfaces as well, and use an all-in-one for live recordings, scratch tapes, practice sessions, and the likes.

-Editors Note: I’ve had some nice success with the Zoom Zoom Q3
+Editors Note: I’ve had some nice success with all in on products like the Zoom Q8

 Computer and Interfaces